Callymags/ms4_Sample_Store/README.md

 * [Google Developer Tools:](https://developer.chrome.com/docs/devtools/) Used to test responsive elements of page and to fix bugs.
 * [Git:](https://git-scm.com/) Useful to control and document page versions through git commits and git pushes.
 * [Github:](https://github.com/) Used to store project code and to deploy the website.
-* [AWS S3:]( https://aws.amazon.com/s3/) Used to store the static data for the live website.
+* [AWS S3:](https://aws.amazon.com/s3/) Used to store the static data for the live website.
 These include product images, blog images and js and css files
 * [Django:]( https://www.djangoproject.com/) Used in site development to handle user data and python queries to database.
 * [Heroku:]( https://www.heroku.com/) Used to deploy the live version of the site.
 * [Balsamiq:](https://balsamiq.com/) Used to draw up wireframes so I could visualise the design of the website.
-* [Windows Paint 3D:]( https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) Used to create a transparent PNGs of the Product images and MMA Cork logo.
+* [Windows Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) Used to create transparent PNGs of the Product images and MMA Cork logo.
-* [Color Hunt:]( https://colorhunt.co/) Used to find suitable background colours for styling.
+* [Color Hunt:](https://colorhunt.co/) Used to find suitable background colours for styling.
 * [Online-Convert.com:]( https://www.online-convert.com/) Used to convert MMA Cork logo to favicon format.

 ### Libraries
 * [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/installation.html) Used to set up user authentication on the site.
 * [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for the website
 * [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the website buttons and the social media links in the footer.
-*  [Flaticon](https://www.flaticon.com/):  Provided me with a images to display when there was no images on the product card, or when there was no items in the user’s shopping bag.
-[View here.]
+*  [Flaticon](https://www.flaticon.com/):  Provided me with images to display when there was no images on the product card, or when there was no items in the user’s shopping bag.

 ## Manual Testing